 Mixtapes: La Maquina, Greetings Earthlings

 There isn’t a rapper on this list who wears their heart on their sleeve more than Conway the Machine.
-While 2020’s From King to a God felt like his crowning achievement so far of the decade, his Shady Records debut God Don’t Make Mistakes was a brutally honest listen that gave fans a glimpse into the Buffalo MC’s tortured mind state.
+While 2020’s From King to a God felt like his crowning achievement so far of the decade, his Shady Records debut God Don’t Make Mistakes was a brutally honest listen that gave fans a further glimpse into the Buffalo MC’s tortured mind state.
 Listening to the album, it feels like Conway has lost more than he has won, even though he’s achieved his dream of becoming a successful rapper on his own terms.
 While Benny has the most mainstream appeal and West is an underground icon, Conway’s pen game is undisputedly the best of the Griselda crew, and highlight tracks like “Stressed” and “God Don’t Make Mistakes” are just a couple examples of what he can do in the booth.

 8. Boldy James